shakogegia/shakogegia.github.io/data/notes/dark-matter.md

 ---
-title: '"Are you happy with your life?"'
+title: 'Multiverse – Dark Matter'
 date: '2019-05-19T16:30:17.316Z'
 ---

+#### "Are you happy with your life?"

 A question that has come to many of us and puzzled us.
 Are you happy with your life?
 What would your life be like at different times and moments in the past to make other opposite choices?
 We may not understand this anymore, but imagine a life where your best or worst version lives the life you could have had.
 Who knows, maybe you will not have such a bad life as you think.